system-zero/system-zero/data/docs/la.md

 array string ar[3] = "holidays", "in", "cambodia"

 # The declaration syntax is: array [type] name[length].
-# If type is ommited then it defaults to INTEGER_TYPE.
+# If type is omited then it defaults to INTEGER_TYPE.
 # Valid types are: integer, number, string.
 In the language there is also a
 # pointer type, that is an alias for the INTEGER_TYPE, and capable to hold an
 # object, that its address can be passed to C functions.